Arthi-chaud/Marvinette/README.md

 ## Compatibility & Pre-Requisites

-To use Marvinette, you'll need to execute your tests on an Unix-based OS (Windows compatibility incoming...).
+To use Marvinette, you'll need to execute your tests on an Unix-based OS or on Windows

 Also, you'll need PHP >= 7.4.
 No other library needed (the ```vendor``` folder and composer configuration file are used for Marvinette's unit tests)